Bhargav19-root/docs/utm-templates/overview.md

 # UTM Templates Overview

-Learn how UTM templates help you create consistent, standardized links faster in LinkUTM.
+Learn how UTM templates help you create consistent, standardized links faster in linkutm.

 ## What are UTM Templates?